mu-majid/trivago-case-study/README.md

 were on the table, the team decided to proceed with Node only.
 It is your task to develop a containerized prototype for a small and simplified part of the system using docker-compose or Kubernetes.
-This part should enable frequent travellers to bypass the regular checkout flow and reserve a hotel room using available "bonus points" when they have an account in the system.
+This part should enable frequent travelers to bypass the regular checkout flow and reserve a hotel room using available "bonus points" when they have an account in the system.
 There are no given API or payload specs and you are asked to come up with your own.
-In addition, you decide how the communication between services should work.
+Besides, you decide how the communication between services should work.